 IPILRA recognises and seeks to secure the undocumented rights of people who own or use land, but has been almost universally ignored in the negotiation of mining rights on communal land.
 (Manona, S. et al. 2018).

+The recent passing into law of the TKLB has removed many of the protections provided by IPILRA.
+This however is likely to be the focus of a Constitutional Court challenge in 2020.
 At the same time, much “old order” legislation governing land tenure in the former homeland areas remains on the statute books, although some sections of these laws have been repealed.
 This creates a complex legal and administrative landscape.
 Citizens’ rights cannot be realised due to the persistence of unaccountable chiefly governance structures and the absence of coherent land administration institutions with capacity and systems to recognise and record rights in land and provide a framework for succession and inheritance.

 The government intended to move away from a permit-based system (that characterised apartheid land holding) to a rights-based approach.
 The Communal Land Rights Act (CLRA) (No. 11 of 2004) sought to transfer land title for communal land from the state to communities.
 It sought to register individual land rights within communally owned area and mandate the traditional council to administer the land and represent the community as owner.
 The Act was declared unconstitutional in 2010.

 In July 2017, the Department published the draft Communal Land Tenure Bill (CLTB) which has many similarities with the CLRA of 2004:

 There are also significant differences as the CLTB:

 Overall there remains a legal and policy vacuum surrounding land tenure security, land rights administration and governance on land in the former bantustans.

 The law defining traditional leadership and governance has also been particularly contested.
 The intersection between traditional leadership, land allocation and administration remains unclear.